floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/04-metrics.typ

 // TODO

 ==== Other metrics

+// TODO

+#citeauthor(<carvalho_etal_2020>) propose a metric called reuse, which measures the reusability of a microservice.
+Reuse is calculated as the number of times a microservice is called by the user, relying on dynamic analysis to collect this information.

+==== No metrics

 Finally, some of the publications publications, do not mention any quality metrics.
 This is the case of #citeauthor(<eyitemi_reiff_marganiec_2020>) and #citeauthor(<romani_etal_2022>).